What to Expect

 During the assessment, you may be asked about things that you might not think are connected to your chief complaint, such as your emotions, sleeping patterns, and eating habits.
-Chinese medicine considers the whole person, not just one isolated symptom.
+Chinese/Oriental medicine considers the whole person, not just one isolated symptom.
 When put together, the myriad of symptoms and signs you are experiencing reveal patterns of disharmony.
 Although treatment will focus on your chief complaint, your whole being must be considered in order to develop the most appropriate course of treatment.
-Chinese medicine is unique in that it appreciates that illnesses may be identical, but the persons suffering from them are individuals.
+Chinese/Oriental medicine is unique in that it appreciates that illnesses may be identical, but the persons suffering from them are individuals.

-Needles are typically retained for about 30 minutes.
+Needles are typically retained for about 20 to 30 minutes.
 Soothing music will be played to help you relax during this time - many people even fall asleep during treatment!
 In addition to acupuncture, treatments may also include heat therapy, herbal prescriptions, nutritional supplements, and diet and lifestyle advice.

 What to Expect After Treatment